tamjid-ahsan/Housing-price-prediction/README.md

+Some high p value detected.
 Dropping these for next iteration of model.

+## Experiment 2
 ```python
 fin = OLS_sm(
     df=df_model_2,